Tips For Planning Your Neuschwanstein Day Trip From Munich

 Here are some additional things you should know to help you prepare for your trip:

-For the tour of Neuschwanstein Castle itself, you can only enter at the specified time on your ticket.
-Be sure to plan accordingly and arrive on time since you can’t get a refund or change the times of your ticket.
+• For the tour of Neuschwanstein Castle itself, you can only enter at the specified time on your ticket.
+Be sure to plan accordingly and arrive on time since you can’t get a refund or change the entry time of your ticket.
+I’ve seen people arrive late and get turned away.

-Also, keep in mind that you’re not allowed to take any photographs inside.
+• Also, keep in mind that you’re not allowed to take any photographs inside the castle.
 But don’t worry!
 You can take tons of impressive photographs of the castle’s exterior from various trails and lookout points like the Marienbrücke bridge.

 Day Trip or Stay Overnight?